CODAIT/pardata/README.rst

    :target: https://github.com/CODAIT/pydax/commit/master
    :alt: Development Environment

+🚧**Caution: PyDAX is still under development.
+Do NOT use it in production.**🚧

 PyDAX is a Python API that enables data consumers and distributors to easily use and share datasets, and establishes a standard for exchanging data assets.
 It enables: